-After that, I also need them to check in with the Customer Success team supervisor to ensure she has everything she needs to conduct performance reviews come January.
+After that, I also need them to check in with the Customer Success team supervisor to ensure she has everything she needs to conduct performance reviews with the team (we do this every 6 months).
 This might mean creating new forms for team members that have come on since the last reviews and deleting any forms for people who have since left the company.

 But here’s the thing … while I know I need this person, I’m tired just thinking about finding them.
 I’ve already got an Asana list a mile long, so where am I going to find the time to write up the job post, let alone review all the candidates that come in?
 Even when I find the right person, I essentially have to do a brain dump, getting everything out of my head and into theirs (when will we just be able to plug in like Neo in the Matrix?).

 I’ll have to train them on how things are done and hope like hell they really are up for handling anything.
 Ugh, that reminds me, I haven’t even factored in all the time I’ll spend interviewing a bunch of applicants… yeah, I can’t do this right now, *changes date on Asana card to a month out*

 This is the scattered thought process of so many small business owners.
 We have a need, but we don’t prioritize filling that need for weeks or months because of the many urgent day-to-day things on our plate.

 When you can show up to the right person, magically drop into their inbox, and solve their problem, you will have made yourself invaluable.

 Thinking about the example above: If an awesome virtual assistant showed up in my inbox with a great pitch, showing me examples of how s/he has managed all kinds of work before, knew a little bit about my company and probable needs, and offered to help me out, I’d jump at the opportunity to learn more.